What, exactly, are ecovintage girl names?

 A sweet spot name for a daughter, Daisy combines casual style with plenty of history.
 Henry James’ Daisy Miller makes it literary; it also reminds us that Daisy charted in the Top 100 back in the nineteenth century.

 If you’re of a certain age, Daphne is all the red-headed, purple-frocked heroine of Scooby Doo fame.
 But look beyond the animated character, and Daphne comes straight out of Greek myth, a nymph pursued by Apollo.
 She escaped him by appealing to the gods, who transformed her into a laurel tree – which is Daphne’s ecovintage meaning.
 It fits right in with Top 100 favorites, like Penelope and Chloe, but remains far less popular.
-The late 2020 success of Netflix series Bridgerton could give this name a boost.
+The success of Netflix series Bridgerton has given this name a boost.

 Sure, Estelle Getty played one of The Golden Girls.
 But their names are back – in a big way!
 Hello, Sophia, Dorothy, and Rose.
 So why not Estelle?
 Every bit as French as Genevieve and Josephine, with a lovely nature name meaning: star.
 If you’re looking for something celestial and literary, add an ‘a’ to arrive at Great Expectations‘ Estella.